gaoyifan/AirRelay/README.en.md

 # AirRelay - SMS to Telegram Bridge

-AirRelay is a simple system that lets you receive and reply to SMS messages in Telegram.
-It connects your Air780E device to a Telegram group, organizing conversations by phone number into separate topics.
+AirRelay is a low-cost system for receiving and replying to SMS messages in Telegram.
+It connects Air780E device to a Telegram group, organizing conversations by phone number into separate topics.

 ## Table of Contents